DanielcB123/jwks-server/ReadMe.md

 ### 3. Install Composer

 Download and install Composer from [getcomposer.org](https://getcomposer.org/download/).
-Follow the installation instructions to make Composer available globally on your system.
+Follow the installation instructions to make Composer available globally on our system.

 ## Project Structure